Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

 \subsubsection{Summary of the evolution of superradiant instabilities}

-Because the results of Ref.~\cite{Brito:2014wla} play an important role for the discussion of the next sections, it is relevant to summarize here the main features of the evolution of superradiant instabilities:
+Because the results discussed above play an important role for the analysis of the next sections, it is relevant to summarize here the main features of the evolution of superradiant instabilities:

 \begin{itemize}